ruggeryiury/ugc-parser/README.md

-# UGC to JSON
+# UGC Parser
-UGC (User-generated content) is a more practical way to create JSON files without needing to use explicit JSON structure.
+UGC (User-generated content) files is a more practical way to create JSON files without needing to use explicit JSON structure.
+It can be used on any projetct that you may have to create JSON files by hand without the need to place brackers and quotation marks to indicates value keys.

 ## 📄 File Structure

-  sdfdsdf
+### Basic Values: String / Numbers (Integrer/Float) / Booleans

+<h1>TEST</h1>